Max Muncy Player Props: Dodgers vs. Blue Jays

-The Los Angeles Dodgers, including Max Muncy and his .575 slugging percentage over his past 10 games, battle starter Jose Berrios and the Toronto Blue Jays at Dodger Stadium, Monday at 10:10 PM ET.
+Max Muncy -- with a slugging percentage of .561 in his past 10 games, including four home runs -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Chris Bassitt on the hill, on July 25 at 10:10 PM ET.

-In his previous game, he collected four RBI (going 1-for-4 with a home run) against the Rangers.
+In his previous game, he hit a home run while going 2-for-4 against the Blue Jays.

 Max Muncy Game Info & Props vs. the Blue Jays